rpm-software-management/dnf/doc/conf_ref.rst

     disable automatic metadata synchronizing.
 The default corresponds to three hours.
 The value is rounded to the next commenced hour.

+.. _obsoletes_conf_option-label:

+``obsoletes``
+    :ref:`boolean <boolean-label>`

+    This option only has affect during an update.
+It enables yum's obsoletes processing logic.
+Useful when doing distribution level upgrades.
+See also the yum upgrade command documentation for more details (yum(8)).
+Default is 'true'.

+    Command-line option: :ref:`--obsoletes <obsoletes_option-label>`

 ``pluginconfpath``
     :ref:`list <list-label>`